Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Methodology

 Specifically, we use a sliding window of length $s$, with a step size of $1$, to extract the time windows $U = \{u_1,u_2,u_3,...,u_{T-s+1}\}$ from the BVP signals generated by the STMap.
 By iterating through all elements in $U$ and calculating the cosine similarity between each pair of elements $(u_i, u_j)$, we construct the following self-similarity matrix $\mathcal{M} \in \mathbb{R}^{(T-T_i+1)\times(T-T_i+1)}$:

-Referring to \cref{fig:ssm}, even when two BVP signals reflect identical heart rates, they can exhibit distinct morphological characteristics due to variations in spatial dimensions, which manifests as subtle but meaningful differences in their respective similarity matrices.
-This is due to amplitude variations between the waveforms, which, during the process of iterating over different time windows to calculate cosine similarities, lead to variations in the values at each matrix point of the self-similarity matrix.
-These variations manifest as differences in local feature representations across different similarity matrices, as observed in the visualization results.
-To capture these variations in local features, we introduce a $\mathcal{L}_{STTI}$ loss that explicitly optimizes for the dissimilarity between flattened similarity matrices of original BVP signals $\mathcal{M}_{flat}$ corresponding to augmented BVP signals $\mathcal{M}_{flat}^{a}$:
+Referring to Fig. \ref{fig:ssm}, even when two BVP signals reflect identical heart rates, they can exhibit distinct morphological characteristics due to variations in spatial dimensions, which manifests as subtle but meaningful differences in their respective similarity matrices and can lead to variations in the values at each matrix point of the self-similarity matrix, during the process of iterating over different time windows to calculate cosine similarities.
+These variations manifest as differences in local feature representations across different similarity matrices.
+To verify the existence of spatiotemporal inconsistency, we statistically analyzed the similarity between the SSMs corresponding to each segment of the original BVP signals and their augmented counterparts across different datasets (UBFC-rPPG \cite{de2013robust}, VIPL \cite{lu2021dual}, PURE \cite{song2021pulsegan}, BUAA \cite{dong2024realistic}, which will be introduced later in Sec. \ref{subsection: Datasets and Baselines}), as shown in Fig. \ref{fig:Similarity of SSMs}.
+Here, a higher similarity indicates smaller spatio-temporal differences between the two signals, while a lower similarity reflects greater discrepancies.
+It is worth noting that although the similarity tends to approach 1, each signal still exhibits a certain degree of variation due to external environmental factors, device latency, and physiological fluctuations in the human body.
+This variation is what we define as spatio-temporal inconsistency.

+Therefore, to capture these variations in local features, we introduce a $\mathcal{L}_{STTI}$ loss that explicitly optimizes for the dissimilarity between flattened similarity matrices of original BVP signals, where $\mathcal{M}_{flat}$ corresponds to augmented BVP signals $\mathcal{M}_{flat}^{a}$:

 By minimizing this loss term, our model is encouraged to learn and maintain the distinctive morphological characteristics between different BVP signals, rather than averaging or smoothing out these crucial variations.
 This approach ensures that the model captures the subtle yet important differences in signal patterns that arise from spatial variations, leading to more accurate and robust physiological measurements in the target domain.